zgreenberg02/Portfolio/README.md

-# ProgrammingPortfolio
+# Portfolio
-A website highliting some of my progamming projects.
+A website highlighting some of my favorite projects I have had the opportunity to work on.